061619/Harry_Potter_QA/README.md

 5. Querying Gemini API
 <br><br>
 When a user asks a question, the system retrieves the top 5 most relevant text chunks using FAISS and then sends this combined context to Gemini API for answer generation.

+The Gemini API, developed by Google, leverages large language models (LLMs) to generate human-like responses based on provided context.
+By supplying retrieved book chunks as input, the API can generate answers that remain faithful to the source material while maintaining coherence.
 <br><br>
 import requests<br>
 import json
 <br><br>
 6. End-to-End Query Handling
 <br><br>
 When a user inputs a question, its embedding is computed, the nearest chunks are retrieved, and the Gemini API is queried to generate an answer.
+The combined approach of vector retrieval and generative AI ensures that responses are both contextually relevant and coherent.
 <br><br>

 7. Command-Line Interface (CLI)
 <br><br>
-The project includes an interactive CLI where users can ask questions and receive responses in real time.
+The project includes an interactive CLI where users can ask questions and receive responses in real time.This interface allows for dynamic user interaction and makes it easy to query the system without additional UI development.
 <br><br>
 API Key Configuration
 <br><br>